futurice/donkey/hardware/overview.md

 # Hardware - Overview

-The car chosen for the Helsinki office donkey car is a `[make and model]`.
+The car chosen for the Helsinki office donkey car is a `Carson 1:10 X10E BL VW Scirocco RC Car`.
 Some things to note of this car is that it uses a brushless dc moter and is there for VERY fast.